kk-engineer/low-level-design/lld_assignments/strategy/streaming/README.md

 3. Make sure that the `adjust` method in each strategy class correctly adjusts the video's quality settings based on the supported quality.

 `Important`: Use PyCharm IDE to run the test cases, else you may get the following error when you run the tests - `ImportError: attempted relative import with no known parent package`

-Remember to refactor the existing code to use the Strategy pattern and ensure that your tests pass successfully.
-Good luck with your assignment!